 Construction

 Construction trade jobs involve hands-on expertise in areas such as building, masonry, plumbing, carpentry, and installation for flooring and other building components.
-These workers are responsible for turning architectural plans into safe and functional buildings.
-Constructing our cities and communities would be impossible without them.
-The great thing about this trade is that it also has many roles available in high-paying government jobs.
+These workers are responsible for turning architectural plans into safe and functional buildings for every day public use.

-How to get into it: Start with a high school diploma or GED and then enter an apprenticeship program.
+How to get into it: Start with a high school diploma or GED and an apprenticeship program.
 These can be found through local trade unions, such as United Association Union of Plumbers, Fitters, Welders and Service Techs (UA), the International Association of Bridge, Structural, Ornamental and Reinforcing Iron Workers (IW), the International Union of Elevator Constructors (IUEC), and other North American unions.
 Opportunities can also be found through construction companies and some send their employees to school for free.
 If you want to operate heavy machinery, look at NCCCO certifications as well.

 Manufacturing trade jobs focus on the production, assembly, and maintenance of products.
 These are your welders, machinists, and assemblers.
 These roles are essential for creating everything from machinery to consumer goods, and utilize skills such as equipment operation and mechanical aptitude to produce high-quality products.

-No Degree Required (Apprenticeship, On-the-Job Training, or Licensing)
+No Degree Required (Apprenticeship, On-the-Job Training, or Licensing) | Certificate or Trade School Preferred |

 How to get into it: Many manufacturing trades offer apprenticeships with the requirement of a high school diploma or GED.
 Apprenticeships can be found through local trade unions, such as the International Association of Machinists and Aerospace Workers (IAM) and the International Union of Allied, Novelty and Production Workers, and manufacturing companies by applying directly.
 There are also trade school programs and certifications required, such as NIMS.